RockyNiu/nextjs-fastapi/README.md

    - The configuration is pre-configured in `.vscode/launch.json`
    - Set breakpoints in your Python code
    - Press F5 to start debugging
+   - **Note**: Debugpy is installed automatically when using debug mode

 ### Frontend Development
 1. **Navigate to the frontend directory:**